arnabau/NovaClean/README.md

 NovaClean is a fully-functional modern, lightweight, and high-performance system cleaning utility designed exclusively for macOS.
 Built with **SwiftUI**, it offers a premium glassmorphic interface to keep your Mac lean, fast, and free of unnecessary junk.

+NovaClean uses safety-first defaults: path validation, protected-directory rules, conservative cleanup boundaries, and explicit confirmation for higher-risk actions.
+When risk or uncertainty is high, NovaClean skips, refuses, or requires stronger confirmation rather than broadening deletion scope.

 ## 🚀 Key Features

 - **Deep System Scan**: Identifies cache files, logs, and temporary data using a high-speed streaming engine.